Transferring Dexterous Manipulation from GPU Simulation to a Remote Real-World TriFinger: Experiments

-The results are shown in Figure \ref{fig:exp1}.
-We found that while this formulation of the reward was good at allowing PPO to learn a policy to get the cube to the goal, even after 1 Billion steps in an environment with no Domain Randomization it was learning very slowly to achieve the orientation goal.
+\textbf{3.
+Results} The results are shown in \figref{fig:exp1}.
+We found that while this formulation of the reward was good at allowing PPO to learn a policy to get the object to the goal, even after 1 Billion steps in an environment with no Domain Randomization it was learning very slowly to achieve the orientation goal.